anna-wilde/anna-wilde.github.io/en/_posts/2025-04-23-Systemisches-Elterncoaching.md

 layout: en/post
 date: 2025-04-23
 title: Systemic Parent Coaching
 description: 'This article is about systemic parent coaching according to Haim Omer.
-It sheds light on the concept of parental presence.
-Furthermore, it addresses the question of how parents can regain their agency in challenging times through an attitude of Non-Violent Resistance and through relationship.'
+It sheds light on the concept of parental presence.'

 ---
 Parental Presence: How Parents Regain Agency Through Inner Stance and Relationship in Challenging Times